Best used cars in Canada for 2023

 The Toyota Corolla is the best-selling vehicle of all time, with some 50 million units finding their way into customer garages and driveways since 1966.
 To put that number into perspective, the current population of Canada is about 40 million.

-Though it doesn’t offer much in the way of glamorous styling, edgy handling or neck-snapping acceleration, the Corolla excels in other metrics like reliability, efficiency and an impressive roster of optional equipment.
+Though the Corolla’s most glamorous styling, capable handling and neck-snapping acceleration are reserved for its highest-performing versions, this car excels in other metrics like reliability, efficiency and an impressive roster of optional equipment.
 You can find hatchback or sedan body styles, and manual or automatic CVT transmission options, depending on the model (though the Corolla Hybrid only comes with an automatic CVT).

 Read our review of the Toyota Corolla.